World's First Scientific ML Bootcamp

 • Numerical solvers and sensitivity analysis

-EXERCISE: Model a predator-prey system (Lotka-Volterra equations) in Julia
+EXERCISE: Model a SIR epidemiology equations in Julia

 Session 5